 |Placed Date||Aug 14 2004|

 In the woods, and enjoying the sites, she comes across an "Improving Waters" sign and takes a left.
-Just past the red (The Retzers) post, she takes another left (If you hit the Compost Demo Area you missed where she turned).
-Shortly after the rock wall to the right, she notices a trail at 284 degrees.
-The butterfly realizes this trail was very easy to miss and hopes you will see it, the railing to the left and tree to the right mark it pretty well.
+Just past the red "7" post, she takes another left.
+A little while after a rock wall to the right, she notices a trail at 284 degrees.
+The butterfly realizes this trail was very easy to miss and hopes you will see it - the railing to the left and tree to the right mark it pretty well.

 Now on the purple trail, the butterfly is enjoying her flight when she comes across a beautiful overlook.
 She flies up the stairs and enjoys the site of the nature center.
 While you are enjoying the view, the butterfly decides to play hide-and-seek.
 When you turn to follow her, she is gone.
 Standing at the top of the stairs, before you turn to go down, you will see a group of fallen logs that is ahead of you and to the left.
 There you will find the waiting butterfly, hiding under rocks and wood.
 Beware: there is a bit of barbed wire on top of the log pile.

 Once done with the stamp, please rehide the box and cover it with the rocks to keep critters from carrying it away!!.

 To get back to the parking lot, go back down the purple path to the railing and tree that had marked the purple trail.
 Turn right to head down the path in the direction that you were originally travelling - this will put you on the GREEN trail.
 After going up a hill, the path comes to an opening.
 Go left, which will take you just outside the tree line on the BLACK path.
 When you get to a T, take another left to head back into the woods.
 After a little while, you will end up back where you first entered the woods.
 Follow this RED/WHITE path to return to the trail head.